Eomm/blog-posts/README.md

     serve: false // we don't want to expose only the static file because we do it ourself!
   })

-  // everytime the user load the site root, the homepage will be sent! fastify.get('/', function serveHtml (request, reply) {
+  // everytime the user loads the site root, the homepage will be sent fastify.get('/', function serveHtml (request, reply) {
     reply.sendFile('homepage.html')
   })

-  // and if the user type a wrong URL, the homepage will be loaded in any case fastify.setNotFoundHandler(function letsGoToHomepage (request, reply) {
+  // and if the user types a wrong URL, the homepage will be loaded as a fallback fastify.setNotFoundHandler(function letsGoToHomepage (request, reply) {
     reply.redirect('/')
   })